berfinkavsut/ros-target-frame-detection/ros_tutorials.md

 -> data type should be imported as well

 rospy.Subscriber("chatter", String, callback)
- -> 1. topic name - must be identical to the publisher topic -> 2. data type
+    1. topic name - must be identical to the publisher's topic
+    2. data type
- -> 3. callback functions are like running in the background
+    3. callback functions are like running in the background

 # spin() simply keeps python from exiting until this node is stopped
 rospy.spin()